kayeneii/PwC-PhoneNow/README.md

 ## Call KPIs for PhoneNow
 ### Overview
 ---
-The goal of this analysis is to derive key performance indicators for a telecommunications company, PhoneNow, to understand the overall customer satisfaction level, resolved call rate, call agent performance and other relevant metrics.This analysis would help improve customer service and relations.
+The purpose of this analysis was to derive key performance indicators for a telecommunications company called PhoneNow, that help them understand the overall customer satisfaction level, resolved call rate, call agent performance and other relevant metrics obtainable from the data provided.
+The goal is to help improve customer service and relations by communicating my findings in a manner that can easily be understood by technical and non-technical staff.

 ### Data Source
 ---